nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous DorManagerPro home folder.
 You can also use the import and export features to directly manage and modify JSON files that follow DorManagerPros format.

 --------------------------------------------------------------------------------------------------------------------